MMRos/MMRos/README.md

 **Long term:** I'd like to get a better grasp on machinelearning and AI developement.

 ### Relevant Project
+During my studies I created some apps/webs.
+There are two that I believe are the most relevant:
-I have already worked a bit on <a href="https://github.com/MMRos/ChatGPT_Python">ChatGPT</a> integration and usage through an API Key.
+* I have already worked a bit on <a href="https://github.com/MMRos/ChatGPT_Python">ChatGPT</a> integration and usage through an API Key.
 This one requires a bit of a setup explainned on the ReadMe.
+* I also created with a bit of React a simple web that allowed to create a navbar which shows whatever things you are buying.
+This one's called <a href="https://github.com/MMRos/Carro-de-compras">Carro de la compra</a>.

+Also, I've been working on some other projects on my own:
+* One of them is a simple app with a bit of fantasy flavour to it that reads you some <a href="https://github.com/MMRos/runes_LN_python">Runes</a>.
+It allows you to choose through a small variety of readings.
+The app explains them to you.
+This one is in spanish.
+* Another one is a work in progress to create a <a href="https://github.com/MMRos/Hoja_ln">Character Sheet</a> for a ttrpg of my doing.
+This one's also in spanish.

 ### ⚙️ &nbsp;GitHub Analytics